jacott/yaajs/README.md

 The main goals of Yaajs are to be more hackable with improved support for testing, development and debugging.
 In particular Yaajs manages a module dependancy graph and provides a `Module#unload` method to remove a module and all modules dependant on it.
-It also trys to help find where loading failed due to syntax/loading errors and dependency cycles.
+It also tries to help find where loading failed due to syntax/loading errors and dependency cycles.